HTDerekLiu/CubicStylization_MATLAB/README.md

 savepath
 ```

 Now we should be ready to play with cubic stylization!
-The `main.m` is the demo code of the Algorithm 1 in [Cubic Stylization](https://arxiv.org/abs/1910.02926).
+The `main.m` is the demo code of the Algorithm 1 in the [paper](https://arxiv.org/abs/1910.02926).
 Running it with default parameters will give you the following result

 <img src="./data/result.png" width="300">